 - A smaller number of units needed to run a service.

-- A smaller total round trip length as possible diversion distances to intermediate terminals is avoided.
+- A smaller total round trip length as possible diversion distances to intermediate terminals are avoided.

 More intermediate stops can lead to lower pre- and endhaul costs by truck.
 These costs typically are very high in intermodal transport.
-Moreover, it might be possible to realize a higher utilization rate of the transport equipment by having more calls per roundtrip.
+Moreover, having more calls per roundtrip might be possible to realize a higher utilization rate for the transport equipment.
 Hence, the vicinity of an inland terminal could incite shippers to opt for intermodal transport.
-For container transport by barge, the addition of an extra intermediate terminal in a roundtrip might generate additional costs for more complex vessel stowage and restows.
-In rail transport, the inclusion of an additional intermediate terminal leads to more complex shunting of wagon groups or container lo-lo operations.
+For container transport by barge, adding an extra intermediate terminal in a roundtrip might generate additional costs for more complex vessel stowage and restows.
+In rail transport, including an additional intermediate terminal leads to more complex shunting of wagon groups or container lo-lo operations.

 B. Cargo bundling in seaport areas